DenisIrala/RNActivityManager/README.md

 To-Do List Application done with React Native, Expo, Three.JS and Jest entirely by myself.

 # Features
-## Fully interactive a to-do list functionality:
+## Fully interactive to-do list functionality
   - Asynchronous.
 Adding new to-dos seemlessly in an asynchronous way.
   - Markable.
 They can be crossed away just by tapping them.
   - Deletable.
 Includes a custom icon per to-do that allows the user to remove them.